Date of publication – DeadlineDate of publication – Deadline02/08/2021 – 10/08/2021

 Application processApplication process

-Send a cover letter and resume to email@example.com with the title ‘Legal Analyst’.
-Responses will be sent only to those individuals who were selected for interview.
+Send a resume to email@example.com with the title ‘Analytical Assistant’.
+Responses will be sent only to those individuals who were selected for the interview.
 No phone calls, please.